Roman military personal equipment: Scutum

+The Romans adopted it when they switched from the military formation of the hoplite phalanx of the Greeks to the formation with maniples (Latin: manipuli).
+In the former, the soldiers carried a round shield, which the Romans called a clipeus.
+In the latter, they used the scutum, which was larger.
+Originally it was oblong and convex, but by the first century BC it had developed into the rectangular, semi-cylindrical shield that is popularly associated with the scutum in modern times.
+This was not the only kind the Romans used; Roman shields were of varying types depending on the role of the soldier who carried it.
+Oval, circular and rectangular shapes were used throughout Roman history.

 Parma

 The parma was a circular shield, three Roman feet across.
 It was smaller than most shields, but was strongly made and regarded as effective protection.
 Its strength came from its design of gluing multiple layers of wood together while stretching leather across it to eliminate the shields' vulnerability to water.
 This may have been due to the use of iron in its frame.
 It had a handle and a shield boss (umbo).

 The parma was used in the Roman army of the mid-Republic, by the lowest class division of the army — the velites.
 The velites equipment consisted of a parma, javelin, sword and helmet.
 Later, the parma was replaced by the scutum.

 Caetra

-A light shield of wood and leather, the name from Greek (καίτρεα, Hesych.).
+A light shield of steel and leather, the name from Greek (καίτρεα, Hesych.).
 Used by tribesmen from Hispania, Mauretania, and Britannia.

 Helmets

+Galea

 Roman helmets, galea or cassis, varied greatly in form.
 One of the earliest types was the Montefortino helmet used by the Republic armies up to the 1st century BC.
 This was replaced directly by the Coolus helmet, which "raised the neck peak to eye level and set a sturdy frontal peak to the brow of the helmet".
 The Galea was used from the late 1st century BC to the late 2nd century AD and it drew influence from the Gallic tribes to the north, hence its name.
 Roman helmets usually featured a bowl protecting the head, an extension at the back with a neck guard, a ridge above the forehead for additional impact protection and decoration, and hinged cheek guards which left the ears exposed for better hearing in the battlefield.
 They were eventually replaced by the ridge helmet and the Spangenhelm during the late imperial period.